 I am writing to tell you about a very exciting and challenging mission I am undertaking and to ask for your help: I plan to join Global Citizen Journey's delegation to Kashmir.
-I'm enclosing a flyer that tells more about the project.
+I'm enclosing a flyer that includes more information about the project.

 As you probably know, working for social justice has always been a passion of my heart and soul.
-Global Citizen Journey is my best answer to the question, what will help us come to a just and peaceful place on this planet?
+Global Citizen Journey (GCJ) is my best answer to the question, "What will help us come to a just and peaceful place on this planet?"
 I believe citizen exchanges, especially to the forgotten places brings grassroots democracy and weaves a living, global neighborhood that brings wisdom and healing to us all.
 When we bring ourselves - with open hearts, listening ears and ready hands -we are deeply touched and transformed by each other's stories.

-The GCJ delegation is carefully designed as a living learning lab - for both US and Kashmiri/Indian delegates.
-A dozen of us from the USA will join with 12 Kashmiri and Indian delegates to live and work together between October 10 to 26.
-We will work on a project for our host organization, the ELFA International, an NGO in Srinigar dedicated
+The GCJ delegation is carefully designed as a living learning lab - for both the U.S. and Kashmiri/ Indian delegates.
+A dozen of us from the U.S. will join 12 Kashmiri and other Indian delegates to live and work together between September 26 and October 12.
+We will work on a project for our host organization, the ELFA International, an NGO in Srinagar dedicated to providing education and empowerment to the marginalized, such as women, children and disabled.

-We plan to sponsor most of our Indian and Kashmiri delegates, fund a project for rural girls schools in Srinigar, and contribute financially to our host organization, ELFA.
-Idealling, we will raise an additional \$10,000 to cover more of the grave needs of these schools: currently they lack windows, floor covering, blackboards, educational materials and equipment.
+We plan to sponsor most of our delegates from Kashmir and other Indian states, fund a project for rural girls' schools in Srinagar, and contribute financially to our host organization, ELFA.
+Ideally, we will raise an additional \$10,000 to cover more of the grave needs of these schools: currently they lack windows, floor covering, blackboards, educational materials and equipment.